AnaZonia/moon_notes/Ana Did Science Today.md

 Also, I am adding last observed land use type and mature biomass which hadn't been exported properly before as images to the cloud.

+fallow has a different resolution - recalculate it.
 ## 19/04/2024, Fri - Chapter 1

 Some time this morning was spent cleaning, and then a bit more once arriving in lab so I chose how to track my time.